 A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

-Instead, I’d like to share some of the less touristy and more alternative sides of Riga that I had a chance to explore during my stay there.
+In this alternative guide to Riga, I’d like to share some of the less touristy and more unusual sides of Riga that I had a chance to explore, alongside some useful travel tips.

 For a convenient stay in Riga, you want a place located at the Old Town or at the modern part of Riga close to the Old Town.